 top of page

-Fumio Inagaki.jpeg
+Fumio Inagaki.jpg

 Fumio Inagaki, PhD

-Director, Principal Senior Scientist, Project Team for Ocean Basalt CCS Basic Research,
+Project Team for Ocean Basalt CCS Basic Research, General Project Team for SIP

 &